-- 1. All construction debris, excavated material, brush, rocks, and refuse incidental to such work shall be placed either on shore above the influence of flood waters or on some suitable dumping ground. - 2.
-That effort shall be made to keep construction debris from entering adjacent waterways or wetlands.
-Any debris that enters those areas shall be removed immediately. - 3.
-The disposal of trees, brush, and other debris in any stream corridor, wetland, surface water, or drainage area is prohibited.
+All construction debris, excavated material, brush, rocks, and refuse incidental to such work shall be placed either on shore above the influence of flood waters or on some suitable disposal site approved by the department.

+The disposal of trees, brush, and other debris in any stream corridor, wetland surface water or any drainage ditch is prohibited.